 As a high school student, you may choose to follow an enriched or French-mother tongue program during your high school years or, if possible, enter a French-immersion program.

 As a college student, you may wish to attend a French-language Cégep.
 In order to do this, you will need to take a French language placement test.
-This test will help determine whether or not you are ready to enter college-level French classes, or whether you will need to take and pass a preparatory class during your first semester.
-A French-language exam is also required before receiving your college diploma (similar to the English exit exam you must pass in order to graduate from an English-language Cegep).
+This test will help determine whether you are ready to enter college-level French classes, or whether you will need to take and pass a preparatory class during your first semester.
+A French-language exam is also required before receiving your college diploma (like the English exit exam you must pass in order to graduate from an English-language Cegep).
 This exam can also serve as an entrance test if you wish to go to university.

 As an adult, you might consider expanding your French at an adult education centre.
-The following adult education centres are located in the Eastern Townships and offer courses in French as a second language (FSL): [offsite links open in a new window, please disable popup blockers]
+The following adult education centres are located in the Eastern Townships and offer courses in French as a second language (FSL):

 New Horizons Adult Education Centre in Sherbrooke